-The boring story of Amazon saving you money
+The boring story of Amazon saving dough

 No one really wants to know how the sausage is made.

 You might think you do, but once you start to hear it you are either grossed out, appalled or, most often just bored.
 The truth is that most things are just kind of dull.

 But, the more you know, the better off you’ll be.
 If you’re informed about the nuts and bolts of a company, you can probably do well.

 Specifically, the logistics of online shopping.
 We don’t think of it very often.
 We just click on our screen and then a couple days or a couple months later a package arrives at our door.
 How it gets there is of limited concern.

 Except it should be.
 Even if it’s just because of that final line on your invoice labeled shipping.
 A good portion of your bill goes to paying the cost of getting things from one place to another, whether directly in the mail, or by increased costs to the manufactures in the supply chain.